rok5ek/BreadcrumbToolbar/README.md

 # Breadcrumb Toolbar
 Breadcrumb Toolbar provides a nested view interaction embedded into the vanilla Toolbar.
+You can use it with the animated drawer hamburger icon or without.

 ## Support